leme-cosmo/abhilash_sw/_posts/2019-12-31-reddit-jokes.md

 # Reposting Problem

 Though r/jokes is very large subreddit, it lacks the originality in submitted jokes.
 One of the running gags on the subreddit is that, every joke reaching the front page is a repost.
-So, as stated in objective, I wanted to quantitatively find out exactly what fraction of submitted jokes are repost.

 Example: